-Therefore, if you are intending to be part of the 120.000 spectators who come to visit Monaco at the end of May this year (the 2014 Grand Prix will take place from Thursday 22 to Sunday 25 May this year), and especially if it is your first time to Monaco, follow the practical advice that I am sharing in this article gleaned from almost 3 decades of experience and especially plan everything in advance for a hassle-free visit, there’s very little room for improvisation if you want to optimise your stay.
+Therefore, if you are intending to be part of the 120.000 spectators who come to visit Monaco at the end of May this year (the 2016 Grand Prix will take place from Thursday 26 to Sunday 29 May), and especially if it is your first time to Monaco, follow the practical advice that I am sharing in this article gleaned from almost 3 decades of experience and especially plan everything in advance for a hassle-free visit, there’s very little room for improvisation if you want to optimise your stay.

 1. Booking race tickets and optimising your schedule